vicbeatles/sh-portafolio/README.md

 # Sam's portfolio of design projects

-This project was created by UX designer Samantha Hernandez Soto.
+This project was created by UI/UX designer Samantha Hernandez Soto.
 You can find a example of her work in different skills.
 Also, you can take a look of my development skills coding this project.

 ## This project was made using: